tumblr/colossus/colossus-docs/src/main/paradox/testkit.md

 ## Setup

-Make sure you add `colossus-testkit` to your dependcies, using the same version as colossus itself.
+Make sure you add `colossus-testkit` to your dependencies, using the same version as colossus itself.
 For example:

 ```sbtshell
 libraryDependencies += "com.tumblr" %% "colossus-testkit" % "LATEST_VERSION" % "test